rosemanjake/image-edit/README.md

 the data multiple time across several buffers.

-I simplified the code so that it copies data from the file buffer directly into a single output buffer, using `memcpy` and `memset` where possible. this yields a much faster program.
+I simplified the code so that it copies data from the file buffer directly into a single output buffer, using `memcpy` and `memset` where possible.
+Doing so yields a much faster program.